-Mary has been invited to create pieces for: Live Art Norwich, Scratch Nights at The Garage, Norwich Cathedral, “Fiercest Light” (BBC documentary), Pop My Mind Live Art, Sing with Pride Choir (A Coming-Out Micro Opera), Dove Street Open Studios, and The Festival of the Beats.
-She is also singing regularly with John Bencze as “Off the Cuff.”
+Mary has been invited to create pieces for: Cley19 Contemporary Art Festival (“Lines and Spaces”), Live Art Norwich, Scratch Nights at The Garage, Norwich Cathedral, “Fiercest Light” (BBC documentary), Pop My Mind Live Art, Sing with Pride Choir (A Coming-Out Micro Opera), Dove Street Open Studios, and The Festival of the Beats.
+She is also singing regularly with John Bencze as “Off the Cuff” and Anam Cora.

-She is currently working on “BRA-VO!” – a tragic-comic opera about the high cost of fast-fashion that fits in a D Cup.
-This visit to the underworld of smalls includes 2 Deadly Sins, the Devil, a Greek Chorus and Bras Galore!
+She is currently working on the follow-up to “Lines and Spaces” and continuing to develop “BRA-VO!” – a tragic-comic opera about the high cost of fast-fashion that fits in a D Cup.
+Find out more about Mary’s current art works.